n1kica/incapable/README.md

 ```

 ## Roadmap
-Future updates might expand on the system and add new interactions.
+Future updates could expand on the system and add new interactions.